jocoos-public/dev-book/_posts/Android_SDK_Documentation/2023-10-18-Android_3_Core_Concepts.md

   // call after prepare()
   streamer?.liveManager()?.enableAdaptiveBitrate()
   ```
+* ChannelOpened event
+  * A chat message will be sent after this event has happened.
 * MessageReceived event
   * For more information, see the "Chat Messages" part.
 * StreamError event